-3.4.3 Secondary Documents
+4.4.4 Secondary Documents

 Secondary documents are issued by government or non-government sources and are evidence of an individual's identity in the community.
-Secondary documents should support the Commencement of Identity document and include, but are not limited to:
+Secondary documents should support the Commencement of Identity

-- bank statement
+bank statement

-- bankcard
+bank card

-- Medicare card
+Medicare card

-- utilities bill
+utilities bill

-- visa grant or residence determination letters.
+visa grant or residence determination letters.

 It is important to keep procedures as standard as possible.
 This means that the requirements for these SRSS recipients are, where possible, the same as requirements for other Australian residents when making a claim.
+However, people leaving an immigration detention facility often do not have two letters with an a claim.
+However, people leaving an immigration detention facility often do not have two letters with an a claim.
 However, people leaving an immigration detention facility often do not have two letters with an address.
-Therefore, these persons registering with Human Services should be exempted from this rule and should only be requested to provide an ImmiCard with the visa grant letter or residence determination letter.
-An individual can provide two of the above-listed letters instead of the visa grant letter or the residence determination letter if they are able.
+Therefore, these persons registering with Human Services should be exempted from this rule and should only be requested to provide an ImmiCard with the visa grant letter or residence determination letter An individual can provide two of the above-listed letters instead of the visa grant letter or the residence N determination letter if they are able.